Cardio Mag 2.0

 AOR’s Cardio Mag 2.0 is designed to support heart health and to support normal blood pressure.
 It is a fully reacted, 100% pure magnesium orotate supplement.
 Cardio Mag 2.0 is a heart-specific form of magnesium that is clinically proven to improve the quality of life of those living with heart ailments and may help improve exercise capacity in both heart patients and athletes.

-Cardio Mag 2.0 is a true, fully-reacted magnesium orotate supplement, unlike most others.
-Magnesium and orotic acid have complementary effects in the body; they help to maintain normal glycogen and ATP levels (energy production), normal protein synthesis, and muscle contractions.
-Cardio Mag 2.0 supports cardiac function under stress.
+Cardio Mag 2.0 is a true, fully-reacted magnesium orotate supplement.
+Magnesium and orotic acid have complementary effects in the body and help to maintain normal glycogen and ATP levels (energy production), normal protein synthesis, and muscle contractions.
+Cardio Mag 2.0 supports cardiovascular function under stress.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

 Take 1 capsule four times daily with food, or as directed by a qualified health care practitioner.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Non-medical Ingredients: None.
 Capsule: (hypromellose, glycerin and purified water).